 By public transportation

-Getting to Marstrand with public transportation is even more convenient than travelling there by car.
+Getting to Marstrand with public transportation is even more convenient than traveling there by car.
 Download the app To Go to buy a ticket and enter your destination ‘Marstrands Färjeläge’.
 From Gothenburg Central station you’ll be taking the train to Ytterby and then changing to the Marstrand Express bus that will take you straight to the ferry.

 The journey takes a little less than an hour and costs around $4 USD one way per person.
 Once you arrive at Marstrands Färjeläge, you will buy the ferry ticket at the station.
 The return ticket costs around $5 USD per person and the journey across to Marstrand island takes about 5 minutes.